 The LG 27GL83A-B is a good 1440p IPS monitor with great gaming performance.
-It has a remarkably fast response time that delivers fast-moving content with almost no blur trail, and an outstanding low input lag for very responsive gaming sessions.
+It has an outstanding response time that delivers fast-moving content with almost no blur trail, and an outstanding low input lag for very responsive gaming sessions.
 Also, this monitor supports FreeSync variable refresh rate technology and is G-SYNC compatible, offering a nearly tear-free gaming experience.
-The LG 27GL83A-B can get fairly bright, suitable for most rooms, and supports HDR, although it can't get very bright in that mode.
 Unfortunately, this monitor can't display deep blacks in a dark room due to the low contrast ratio, so it's not a good choice for late-night gaming.
+However, it can get fairly bright, suitable for most rooms, and supports HDR, although it can't get very bright in that mode.

-The stand supports the LG 27GL83A-B well, allowing only minimal wobble, and is very similar to other LG UltraGear monitors.
-It has a wide footprint and its design allows you to place small objects in front of the monitor.
+The stand supports the 27GL83A-B well with only minimal wobble.
+It has a wide footprint and you can place small objects in front of the monitor.

-The LG 27GL83A-B's borders are thin and not very distracting.
-The bottom bezel is slightly thicker, just like on the LG 27GL850-B.
+The borders are thin and not very distracting.
+The bottom bezel is slightly thicker, just like on the 27GL850.

-The LG 27GL83A-B's screen is very thin, and won't stand out when VESA-mounted.
-However, the stand makes the entire build look thicker.
+The screen is very thin, and won't stand out when VESA-mounted.
+However, the stand makes the entire setup look thicker.

-The LG 27GL83A-B has a disappointing native contrast ratio, as expected for an IPS monitor.
-Unfortunately, blacks in a dark room will look more like gray.
+The 27GL83A-B has a disappointing native contrast ratio, as expected for an IPS monitor.
+Unfortunately, blacks in a dark room look more like gray.

 This monitor doesn't have a local dimming feature.
 The above video is provided for reference only.

-The LG 27GL83A-B has good peak brightness in SDR and will easily overcome glare in a bright room.
-Also, the brightness level remains unchanged with different content, which is great.
+Good peak brightness in SDR.
+This monitor can easily overcome glare in a bright room and the brightness level remains unchanged with different content, which is great.

-The LG 27GL83A-B has decent HDR peak brightness.
-Although it can't get bright enough to display HDR movies with bright highlights, most HDR games look good.
-However, very bright highlights don't stand out as much as they should.
+The 27GL83A-B has decent HDR peak brightness.
+Highlights don't stand out as much as they should in HDR.

 You can download our ICC profile calibration here.
 This is provided for reference only and shouldn't be used, as the calibration values vary per individual unit even for the same model due to manufacturing tolerances.

 Good HDR color gamut.
-The LG 27GL83A-B covers the DCI P3 color space, used by most HDR content, well.
+The LG 27GL83A-B has great coverage of the DCI P3 color space used in most HDR content.
 The coverage of the wider Rec.
 2020 color space is only decent.

 There are no signs of temporary image retention on the LG 27GL83A-B, even immediately after displaying our high-contrast, static test image for 10 minutes.

-The monitor displays an extremely minor vertical color bleed.
-It's unnoticeable with regular content.
+The monitor displays an extremely minor vertical color bleed, but it's not noticeable at all in most content.

-The LG 27GL83A has a remarkable 144Hz refresh rate.
+The 27GL83A-B has a remarkable 144Hz refresh rate.
 It supports AMD's FreeSync variable refresh rate and it's certified by NVIDIA as G-SYNC compatible.
 You shouldn't have any issues using it with a recent NVIDIA graphics card.

-The monitor has an outstanding low input lag.
-The input lag remains low even when in HDR or with variable refresh rate enabled.
-The 60Hz input lag, however, although still low, is slightly higher than most monitors.
-This isn't ideal for console gaming.
+The monitor has an outstanding low input lag, even with VRR or HDR enabled.
+The 60Hz input lag, although still low, is slightly higher than most monitors, which isn't ideal for console gaming.

-The 27" screen and the 1440p resolution favor multitasking and can display most details of your favorite game.
+The 27 inch screen and the 1440p resolution favor multitasking and can display most details of your favorite game.